 - Tours & Events

-The world is in the midst of a ‘blue revolution’ where the demand for farmed seafood is growing alongside the global population.
+The world is in the midst of a ‘blue revolution’ where demand for farmed seafood is growing alongside the global population.
 With wild fisheries around the globe already over-fished, farm-raised salmon is a sustainable solution to meet the increasing demand for lean, heart-healthy proteins.
-Aquaculture is a tool that can help address food security issues.

 SALMON IS ONE OF NATURE’S SUPERFOODS, PACKED WITH THE NUTRIENTS THAT HELP US LIVE A HAPPY AND HEALTHY LIFE.